Alaska

 Brown (grizzly) bear.

-If you do one thing in Alaska, it should be this: go to Brooks Falls on the Katmai peninsula to see the brown bears feasting on salmon.
-We added Alaska to our bucket list when we saw this on a nature show years ago, and being there felt just like we were in a National Geographic shoot.
+If you do one thing in Alaska, it should be this: go to Brooks Falls on the Katmai Peninsula to see the brown bears feasting on salmon.
+We added Alaska to our bucket list when we saw this on a nature show years ago, and being there in person felt just like we were in a National Geographic shoot — except we could smell it and hear it and feel the waterfall mist on our faces.

 We flew to Katmai National Park on a float plane like this one.